JingtaoWang22/cellar_docs/_posts/2021-7-14-clustering.md

     * This includes an algorithms [Constrained Leiden] for refining clustering results.
         * Constrained Leiden allows the user to "preserve" a user-defined set of clusters.
 These clusters will be left as is, while the remaining clusters will be subject to change.
 To do this, click the setting button on the right of the dropdown menu and select clusters to preserve using the checkboxes for each cluster in the setting menu.

     * <span class="pn">PN<span class="tooltip">Note to Programmers</span></span>
-    This step updates the `adata.obs['labels']`, `adata.uns['cluster_info']` and `adata.uns['cluster_names']` keys.
+    This step updates the `adata.obs['labels']` key.

 * **LABEL TRANSFER**
 <br>